Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Here’s how Android Device Manager looks like:

-6. Sixth layer of protection: activate automatic backup.
+6. The sixth layer of protection: activate automatic backup.

 This option is available on all operating systems, you just have to enable it (or don’t disable it, in case it’s already set as default).